nstbayless/gyoa/README.md

 Requires [libgit2](https://github.com/libgit2/libgit2) version 0.23 or higher

-The rapidxml library is used for file i/o.
+The [rapidxml](http://rapidxml.sourceforge.net/) library is used for storing data.
 Ships with repository.